yingjun2/project-spring2017/part1/README.md

 All the draft files are collected in bin folders.

-Only the final version (ready to submit)
+Only the final version (ready to submit) is out in the part1 folder.